Michelle Rhee: Teaching

 Inspired by a PBS special that she saw during her senior year in college, Rhee signed up with Teach For America, went through their five-week summer training program, then worked for three years as a teacher in Baltimore, Maryland.
 She was assigned to Harlem Park Elementary School, one of the lowest-performing schools.
 Rhee told Washingtonian magazine that she was demoralized by her first year of teaching, but said to herself, "I’m not going to let eight-year-old kids run me out of town."
 She said she took courses over the summer and received her teacher's certification, then returned to teach at Harlem Park.
 Her "Teach For America" Training did not prepare her well to handle basic classroom management.
 She was so unprepared that in order to quiet down a class she taped children's mouths shut.
 One of the children's lips bled a little when the tape was removed.

 In her second and third years of teaching, Rhee team taught a combined class of the same students with another teacher.
 She told The New York Times that those students had national standardized test scores that were initially at the 13th percentile but at the end of two years, the class was at grade level, with some students performing at the 90th percentile.
 Earlier she had said on her résumé that 90 percent of her students had attained scores at the 90th percentile.
 In math, her scores went from 22 percentile to 52 percentile, an average increase of 15 percentile annually.
 In reading, her scores went from 14 percentile to 48 percentile, an average increase of 17 percentile annually.
 Rhee responded that the discrepancies between the official test scores and the ones listed on her résumé could be explained by the fact that her principal at the time informed her of the gains but those results may not have been the official state tests that were preserved.

 The New Teacher Project

-In 1997, Rhee founded and began serving as the CEO of The New Teacher Project, a nonprofit that within ten years of its founding, trained and supplied urban school districts with 23,000 mid-career professionals wanting to become classroom teachers.
+In 1997, Rhee began as the CEO of The New Teacher Project, a nonprofit that within ten years of its founding, trained and supplied urban school districts with 23,000 mid-career professionals wanting to become classroom teachers.
+The New Teacher Project, now called TNTP, was founded by Wendy Kopp, also the founder of Teach for America.
+Kopp recruited Rhee serve as CEO while Kopp was the president of the not-for-profit's board of directors.
 The project primarily serves New York, Chicago, Miami, and Philadelphia.
 Beginning in 2000, the project began redesigning the D.C. schools' recruitment and hiring processes.